-Sequential tracing makes it possible to trace all messages resulting from one initial message.
+Sequential tracing makes it possible to trace information flows between processes resulting from one initial transfer of information.
 Sequential tracing is independent of the ordinary tracing in Erlang, which is controlled by the erlang:trace/3 BIF.
 For more information about what sequential tracing is and how it can be used, see section Sequential Tracing.

-seq_trace provides functions that control all aspects of sequential tracing.
+seq\trace provides functions that control all aspects of sequential tracing.
 There are functions for activation, deactivation, inspection, and for collection of the trace output.